Spa Fields riots: Rioting

 On 2 December another large crowd assembled in Spa Fields to hear Hunt.
 Before he arrived, however, both Watsons harangued the crowd and Watson junior picked up a tricolour flag, symbol of the French Revolution, and led off a section in the direction of the Tower.
 Most of the crowd stayed behind to listen to Hunt and the meeting passed off without incident.

-The rioters robbed a gunsmith's shop in Snow Hill, during which shots were fired, the gunsmith wounded and a passer-by killed.
+The rioters, 'insurrectionary elements among the Jacobins of the London tavern world' robbed a gunsmith's shop in Snow Hill, during which shots were fired, the gunsmith wounded and a passer-by killed.
 At the Royal Exchange troops closed the gates and exchanged shots with the rioters.
 Further skirmishes took place at Fleet Market, Snow Hill and the Minories, which the rioters took under control for some hours.
 From there, Thistlewood led an armed band to the Tower of London, climbed a wall and invited the soldiers to surrender.
 They refused and the most serious public disturbance in London since the Gordon Riots of 1780 gradually petered out.